Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

-Figure~\ref{fig:ent_vs_dens} demonstrates the relation between $S_A$ and $\langle\hat{n}_{A}\rangle$ for $L=4$.
-While individually $S_A(t)$ and $\langle\hat{n}_{A}\rangle(t)$ exhibit complex temporal fluctuations, the plot $S_A(n_{A})$ reveals a clear dependence.
-At $\langle\hat{n}_{A}\rangle\approx0$, corresponding to early times when particles have not yet tunneled through the barrier, $S_A$ remains minimal, reflecting weak correlations between subsystems $A$ and $B$.
-As particles tunnel through the barrier, $S_A$ increases exhibiting a characteristic functional form well-approximated by B-spline interpolation, indicating continuous response of entanglement to particle occupation changes.
-The correlations emerge for different interaction amplitudes $U$ and barrier heights $h$.
-However, in the weak-coupling regime, the correlation between entropy $S_A$ and post-barrier density $\langle \hat{n}_{A}\rangle$ becomes less pronounced.
-The data points exhibit significant scatter and deviate from the B-spline fit.
+{Figure~\ref{fig:ent_vs_dens}(a) demonstrates the relation between $S_A$ and ${n}_{A}$ for $L=4$, $U=2J$, and $h=5J$.} While individually ${n}_{A}$ [Fig.~\ref{fig:ent_vs_dens}(c)] and $S$ [Fig.~\ref{fig:ent_vs_dens}(d)] exhibit complex temporal fluctuations, the plot $S_A(n_{A})$ reveals a clear dependence.
+At $n_A\approx0$, corresponding to early times when particles have not yet tunneled through the barrier, $S_A$ remains minimal, reflecting weak correlations between subsystems $A$ and $B$.
+As particles tunnel through the barrier, $S_A$ increases exhibiting a characteristic functional dependence on particle occupation changes.

+{To understand the origin of this relationship, we decompose von Neumann entropy into number entropy $S_n$ and configurational entropy~$S_c$ defined in Eqs.~\eqref{eq:Sn}-\eqref{eq:Sc}.
+Figure~\ref{fig:ent_vs_dens}(b) shows that both components $S_n(n_A)$ and $S_c(n_A)$ separately demonstrate a clean relationship with the post-barrier density.
+The configurational entropy~$S_c$ constitutes a non-negligible fraction of the total entropy, yet it is itself functionally determined by $n_A$ in the barrier-dominated tunneling regime. }